Taringa played host to the 2020 Bushfire Appeal Charity Tournament which drew over 150 players, spectators and sponsors last Saturday.

 Beau Knows got on the board in the final minutes, before Skittles iced their victory with a try in the dying moments.

-Thanks to Arrivederci Pizzeria and Newstead Remedial Massage for their grand final team prizes.
+and Newstead Remedial Massage for their grand final team prizes.
 A special mention goes to GYG Toowong/Indooroopilly, LIVIN and Range Brewing for donating some individual prizes on the day.
+Arrivederci Pizzeria

 There are plenty of action shots to be released via our social media channels over the next couple of weeks.